Roman-Alenskiy/react-hackernews/README.md

 This simple application fetches data from real [Hackernews API](https://hn.algolia.com/api) and represents it the in table-like list.

-You can do search queries, load more (with "More" button) and dismiss particular news.
+You can do search queries, load more (with "More" button), dismiss particular news and sort them .

 Also, there is a caching feature.
 It means, that, if you search something second time, data will retrieve from local cache and not from API.